FOREX-Dollar firms, ECB and BoJ dovish bias underpins divergence trade

 financial market volatility and subdued inflation.

-But given the possibility that the ECB and the Bank of Japan
+But given the possibility that the Bank of Japan and the ECB

 Some traders said the dollar's recovery from Friday's lows